OpenIndiana/oi-docs/docs/handbook/getting-started.md

 At any time during the installation process you may press the `F6` key for context specific help.
 </div>

+Text installer allows you to do either usual installation or installation to existing ZFS pool.

-When ready to begin, press the `F2` key to continue.
+If you are doing clean installation, when ready to begin, press the `F2` key to continue.

+If you intend to install OpenIndiana to existing ZFS pool, see [Install OpenIndiana to existing ZFS pool](#install-openindiana-to-existing-zfs-pool).

 ![Select_Disks](./images/text_install/text_install_02.png)